 Loan Information for Students and Parents

-For detailed loan information, please see this U.S. Department of Education publication.
+Note: For detailed loan information, please see the U.S. Department of Education publication.

 The actual loan amounts and types of loans (subsidized, unsubsidized or a combination of both) that you are eligible to receive each year is determined by Pacific.
 The amounts are based on such factors as your cost of attendance, expected family contribution (EFC), other financial aid and grade level in school.